czhangy/CZhangy.io/README.md

 #### To Do:

-- [ ] Improve the design for the "About Me" page
-- [ ] Fix load times of images
+- [ ] Redesign project cards to flow better on mobile